AmazinDooD/AmazinStuff/README.md

 ### Also, there is currently no 2x artwork.

 # AmazinStuff
 A simple Balatro mod that adds some of my ideas.
-This mod requries JenLib.
+This mod requries JenLib as well as CG223's RarityLib.

 ## Contents

 ### Jokers
+1 Awful Joker
-2 Common Jokers
+3 Common Jokers
-6 Uncommon Jokers
+8 Uncommon Jokers
-2 Rare Jokers
+8 Rare Jokers
 4 Legendary Jokers
-1 Exotic Joker (requires Cryptid for the rarity)
+1 Mythic Joker

 ### Consumeables
 2 Spectral Cards